 NNA Legislative Day 2019

-Less than a week to go to magic happen for FY20.
-While the FY19 appropriation for NeighborWorks America has not yet been approved, both the House and Senate have recommended $150 million + $2 million for a shared equity pilot.
+Another successful NNA Legislative Day, with a total of 170 people hitting the Hill to tell our story and advocate for FY20 funding.
+FY19 appropriation for NeighborWorks America was approved, and signed by the President, for $150 million + $2 million for a shared equity pilot.
 This represents an increase of $12 million over FY18!
-It is now time to make the case for the FY20 appropriations.
-After careful consideration, we are setting a target of $170 million as our goal.
+We continue to make the case for the FY20 appropriations for of $170 million.
 We won't be able to do this without you.

 March 11th, Travel Day